LinkedSoftwareDependencies/Article-System-Components/content/usage.md

 #### Solid Community Server

-The [Solid Community Server](https://github.com/solid/community-server/){:.mandatory} is a server-side implementation of the [Solid specifications](cite:cites solidspec), which provides a basis for the Solid decentralization effort.
+The Solid Community Server ([https://github.com/solid/community-server/](https://github.com/solid/community-server/)) is a server-side implementation of the [Solid specifications](cite:cites solidspec), which provides a basis for the Solid decentralization effort.
 When such a server is hosted, it allows users to create their own personal storage space (pod) and identity, so that this data can be used within any external Solid application.